Blockchain and Biometrics: Survey, GDPR Analysis, and Future Directions: Blockchain and Biometrics: GDPR Elements

-For all the four problems explained above, another very relevant principle is data protection by design and default provided under Article 25 (1) GDPR.
-As mentioned previously, this principle is highly inclusive and covers all the requirements of the GDPR, while providing the general framework of responsibility for the data controller.
-The principle starts to apply when the data controller determines the means of the processing.
+For all the four problems explained above, another very relevant principle is data protection by design and default provided by Article 25 (1) GDPR.
+This principle is highly inclusive and starts to apply when the data controller determines the means of processing.
 Arguably, the developers of a blockchain-based biometric system can also be responsible.
 However, there are many arguments against this idea \cite{Ref73, Ref78}.
-Nevertheless, the principle requires the data controller to take into account the state of the art, the cost of implementation, the nature, scope, purposes of personal data processing, and the risks and severity for the rights and freedoms of the data subjects.
-Biometric data processing is by nature considered risky as it has the ability to uniquely identify an individual.
-On the other hand, as mentioned, blockchain is still in an emerging state and thus considered a new technology of which the impact on fundamental rights is unknown.
-Therefore, the processing of biometric data via blockchain is considered an innovative use of a large-scale operation that involves sensitive data where several datasets are matched or combined, and it shall be subject to a Data Protection Impact Assessment (DPIA), under Article 35 GDPR\cite{Ref76}.
+The principle nevertheless requires the data controller to take into account the state of the art, the cost of implementation, the nature, scope, purposes of personal data processing, and the risks and severity for the rights and freedoms of the data subjects.
+Biometric data processing is by nature considered risky.
+However, as mentioned, blockchain is still emerging and thus is considered a new technology whose impact on fundamental rights is unknown.
+Therefore, the processing of biometric data via blockchain is considered an innovative use of a large-scale operation that involves sensitive data where several datasets are matched or combined, and shall be subject to a Data Protection Impact Assessment (DPIA), under Article 35 GDPR\cite{Ref76}.

-Another issue is the lack of interdisciplinary research regarding the risks of the combination of these two technologies.
-There are still many unknown risks that might stem from such a combination.
-Thus, in practice, it is very difficult to conduct a proper DPIA that includes the risk to the rights and freedoms of the data subjects.
-Moreover, many divergent interpretations of the concepts exist in different domains that cause misunderstandings and risky implementations.